Azure/azure-openapi-validator/docs/rules.md

 Please refer to [parameters-order.md](./parameters-order.md) for details.

+### ParametersSchemaAsTypeObject

+The schema for body parameters should be defined strictly with the type set as 'object', as ARM does not support other types of definitions.
+This restriction is in place to ensure a better customer experience.

+Please refer to [parameters-schema-as-type-object.md](./parameters-schema-as-type-object.md) for details.

 ### PatchBodyParametersSchema

 A request parameter of the Patch Operation must not have a required/default/'x-ms-mutability:"create"' value.